 About Marc Adams School of Woodworking

-Well, it's no small task to summarize twenty years of woodworking history, but we'll try!
+Well, it's no small task to summarize twenty-one years of woodworking history, but we'll try!

 In 1995 the school saw several notable authors and woodworkers (such as Dr R. Bruce Hoadley, Bob Flexner, Bonnie Klein, John Jordan, Kelly Mehler, Seth Stem, and Dr Roger Cliffe) come to MASW to help teach specialized areas and expand the curriculum.
 The school went from 16 classes the first year to 25 classes the in the second year.